 Deadline for filing.
-To claim a credit against your tax liability for 2011, you must file both the NC-478 and the applicable NC-478 series form within 6 months after the due date for filing the tax return, including any extensions of that date.
+To claim a credit against your tax liability for 2013, you must file the applicable NC-478 series form within 6 months after the due date for filing the tax return, including any extensions of that date.
+This only applies to Article 3A and 3J.
 The following example illustrates this requirement:

-A calendar year taxpayer creates 10 new qualifying jobs in 2011.
-The taxpayer files a timely extension on April 15, 2012, which extends the due date of the tax return to October 15, 2012.
-Applying the six month statute of limitations, the taxpayer has until April 15, 2013 to file the NC-478J and report the 2011 credit for claiming jobs.
-If the taxpayer does not file a timely extension by April 15, 2012, the NC-478J would have to be filed by October 15, 2012.
+A calendar year taxpayer creates 10 new qualifying jobs in 2013.
+The taxpayer files a timely extension on April 15, 2014, which extends the due date of the tax return to October 15, 2014.
+Applying the six month statute of limitations, the taxpayer has until April 15, 2015 to file the NC-478J and report the 2013 credit for claiming jobs.
+If the taxpayer does not file a timely extension by April 15, 2014, the NC-478J would have to be filed by October 15, 2014.